 It’s not going to happen with this recipe.
 My Mushroom Stroganoff is full of flavor.
 A little bit smokey, a little bit tangy and surprisingly easy to prepare.

 For my Mushroom Stroganoff Recipe I used regular Portobello Mushrooms.
-I imagine you can also make it with Shitake mushrooms which will bring even more aroma to the final dish.
+I imagine you can also make it with Shiitake mushrooms which will bring even more aroma to the final dish.

 I also used chicken broth but you’re more than welcome to go with vegetable broth.